Amethyst Crystals | Meaning and Properties

 Later writers like Pliny also compare the stone's colour to wine and in his works Naturalis Historia (Natural History) he writes,

 "We will now commence with another class of precious stones, those of a purple colour or whose tints are derived from purple.
 To the first rank belongs the amethystos".

 He goes on to say;

 "All of these stones are transparent and of an agreeable violet colour and easy to engrave, those of India have in perfection the very richest shades of purple and it is to attain this colour that the dyers in purple direct all their endeavours"

-From here the detail becomes a sketch so historians are reliant on various translations of the original text to try and work out which stones Pliny is referring to.
+From here detail becomes a little sketchy so historians are reliant on various translations of the original text to try and work out which stones Pliny is referring to.
 Corundum would not have been easy to engrave because of its hardness so it's generally believed it was not included in the rank of amethystos.
-This is supported by Pliny's descriptions of these stones in which he says, "they have a fine mellowed appearance to the eye and not dazzling the sight like the colours of the carbunculas."
+This is supported by Pliny's descriptions of this group of stones in which he says, "they have a fine mellowed appearance to the eye and not dazzling the sight like the colours of the carbunculas."
 Carbunculus is known today as garnet.
 He continues, "the colour of one is almost hyacinth whilst another borders on crystal with the purple gradually passing off into white".
 He says it has little value because when viewed sideways and held up to the light, fine amethyst (a reference to corundum or blue sapphire) should always have a purple brilliance like that of the carbunculus (garnet) "slightly inclining to a tint of rose".